 This method is a bit faster because at any given time, most of the people boarding the plane are not trying to get in the same few rows and overhead bins at once.
 There's still some congestion — because of people needing to get up to let others in — but it's staggered throughout the plane.

 Having everyone with window seats board first, regardless of row, then all people with middle seats, then all people with aisle seats is much faster.

 This method cuts down on the total amount of congestion because each time a passenger sits down, no one is already sitting in their row, so they don't have to wait for someone to get up to allow them in.
-Because everyone isn't trying to get in the same few rows at the same time, many different passengers can access the overhead bins and enter their seats simultaneously.
+Because everyone isn't trying to get into the same few rows at the same time, many different passengers can access the overhead bins and enter their seats simultaneously.

 The small downside is that people who are sitting together can't board together, a problem for families with children and couples who inexplicably require continuous physical contact.